LEADING OFF: Cabrera needs 1 hit for 3,000, Hicks' 1st start

 The 25-year-old Hicks has been missed considerable time since making his major league debut in 2018.
 He's had Tommy John surgery, opted out during the 2020 COVID-19-shortened season and had more elbow trouble.

-Hicks initially will have limited innings and pitches as he adapts to his new role, beginning with this start at Miami.
+Hicks has pitched twice in relief this year, totaling four innings.
+He initially will have limited innings and pitches as he adapts to his new role, beginning with this start at Miami.

 “There’s serious upside to what we think would be a legit starter.
 It’s a matter of gaining the length out of him.
 Just thinking about, from starting the season, and keeping him healthy for 162, having him scheduled throughout that entire season is going to be the best thing health wise for him," St. Louis manager Oliver Marmol said.